uclaacm/hack-curriculum/stackschool/2-servers/README.md

 Connection: keep-alive
 ```

 It may seem strange and hard to read as a human, but it is perfectly formatted for computers.
 We don't have to worry about the exact formatting as creating these requests is typically automated, but I do want to point out one key detail: the word `GET`. `GET` indicates to the server the particular action desired by the client, and it is one of several so called **HTTP request methods**.
-We'll discuss these in more detail and show several examples, so don't worry if you haven't quite grapsed the concept yet.
+We'll discuss these in more detail and show several examples, so don't worry if you haven't quite grasped the concept yet.
 For now, here are a few essential methods to be aware of [^7]:

 - `GET`: indicates a request for some data
-- `POST`: submits data to the surver which often results in some side effect or change to the server's state
+- `POST`: submits data to the server which often results in some side effect or change to the server's state
 - `PUT`: submits data to the server in order to update an existing resource
 - `DELETE`: removes some resource from the server

 After receiving a well-formed request, the server will perform the specified action and create a **response** to send back to the client.
 The format of a response is also standardized by HTTP, and here's an example: